Registration (Online Classes available)

 Students will describe the role and responsibility of a nurse aide in long term and acute care facilities.
 Students will accurately describe and demonstrate the appropriate skills required to assist clients with activities of daily living and also care for clients with complex medical conditions.
 Students will demonstrate acceptable communication and interpersonal skills.
 Students will correctly list types of healthcare facilities, describe common beliefs about aging, list signs of aging, and explain the rights of the elderly.
 Students will correctly demonstrate proper handwashing techniques, using personal protective equipment (PPE), identify when to implement isolation precautions, demonstrate acceptable communication and interpersonal skills.

 Enrollment begins three months prior to the beginning of class.
 All prospective students must meet all admission requirements for acceptance into the nurse aide training program.

-During the course of the program a grade of 75% or higher is expected to be maintained throughout in order to advance in the course of study; and all courses must be completed in sequence of the program curriculum.
+During the course of the program, a grade of 75% or higher is expected to be maintained throughout in order to advance in the course of study; and all courses must be completed in a sequence of the program curriculum.

 Applicants seeking Re-admission /Re-entry into the program must complete a fresh application and undergo the admission process.

 In order to graduate, the student must successfully complete all course work listed in the curriculum within 6 weeks.
 Must maintain a grade of 75% or above

 - Acute care hospitals

 - Convalescent Hospitals (Long Term Care, Skilled Nursing)

 - Outpatient clinics